 You may want to re-work these figures based upon only getting an extra discount of say 5% instead of 9%.
 But even with this lower discount, what you save versus what you pay in rent well is worth it.
 But of course I accept you need to substitute what you are actually selling your house for along with changing all the other numbers to your specific circumstances.

 Also, what if you only have to rent for just six months instead of 12 months.
-But I suggest you take a look at the article I linked to above, and look at the gap between cash buyers and mortgage buyers in your location.
+But I suggest you take a look at the how to sell your house in 2 weeks course I linked to above.
+But also take a look at the gap in purchase prices between cash buyers and mortgage buyers in your location.

-But then I’ve also not taken into account the interest you’ll earn on the money you have on deposit whilst renting.
+This great tool also doesn’t take account of the interest you’ll earn on the money you have on deposit whilst renting.
 I accept this is going to be low, but it all adds up.

 Convert your current stress of having sold your house with nowhere to go into reduced stress as a chain-free buyer